da-nrw/DNSCore/ContentBroker/src/main/markdown/preparing_irods_for_dnscore.md

 Alter "default resource" settings in core.re and in danrw.re for apropiate settings on your system as they might point to some dummy resources.

 ## Adding and changing the RuleSet

 iRODS works with event based triggers being fired on certain actions.
 Additionally iRODS has the ability to automatically perform some time based actions (performed by the RuleEngine of Master ICAT).
-To support event based rules needed by DNSCore and to provide needed actions for the GridFacade, it is needed to add the RuleSet to the reConfig rule base, located at
+To support event based rules needed by DNSCore and to provide needed actions for the GridFacade, it is needed to add the RuleSet to reConfig rule base.
+The rule base config is located at:

     iRODS/server/config/server.config

-Please add the entry
+Please add the entry on all connected servers by changing line

     reRuleSet   danrw,core